Juan-Jones/blog-template/src/content/blog/cryptocurrency-mining.md

 tags: ['Crypto']
 ---

-Thinking about investing in _cryptocurrency mining_?
+Thinking about investing in cryptocurrency mining?
 If so, great, this crypto mining [investment guide](/blog/introduction-to-investing) we'll walk you through the fundamentals of cryptocurrency mining, the equipment you'll need, and tips for optimizing your mining operations.
 With the right strategy and dedication, you can turn your computer into a money-making machine.

-## What is Cryptocurrency Mining?
+## What is Cryptocurrency Mining

 Cryptocurrency mining is a process of adding transaction records to Bitcoin's public ledger of past transactions and a "mining rig" is a large, expensive, power-hungry computer that does this.
 Mining cryptocoins is how new Bitcoin is created.
 You can mine them on your own, but it's more profitable to join a mining pool.
 This is where you contribute your processing power to help solve complicated mathematical problems and are rewarded with cryptocurrency for your efforts.